fsantanna/ceu-todo/research.md

         end

 # R-9: size of trails for internal events double the size of all trails
-    - ok_killed and orgs are also expense
+    - ok_killed and orgs are also expensive